kang1717/CGAANet_proto/README.md

 - grain_num: index for grain (start from 0)
 - grain_type: index for grain types (should be start from 1)
-- intra_grain_sequence: ㅔredefined order for grain embeddings
+- intra_grain_sequence: predefined order for grain embeddings

 ## ASE Simulator